nsilberman/microsoft_graph_mcp_server/README.md

 ### Timezone Support
 Email timestamps are now automatically converted to the user's local timezone for better readability.
 The system:
-- Retrieves the user's mailbox timezone from Microsoft Graph
+- Retrieves the user's timezone from the server's local timezone
+- Supports Windows timezone names with automatic conversion to IANA format
-- Falls back to the `USER_TIMEZONE` environment variable if unavailable
+- Falls back to the `USER_TIMEZONE` environment variable if needed
 - Defaults to UTC if no timezone information is available
 - Displays timestamps in a user-friendly format (e.g., "Fri 12/26/2025 09:27 PM")

+### Date Range Information
+Email list and search tools now return date range information to help users understand the time span of results:
+- **date_range**: Shows the actual date range of emails returned (from most recent to oldest)
+- **filter_date_range**: Shows the filter applied to the search (e.g., "last 90 days")
+- **timezone**: Shows the user's timezone for reference

 ### Email Sorting and Filtering
 Emails are now properly sorted by received date (newest first) with: